Last updated November 05, 2020

 This could be used at any level.
 Flashcards and interactive game activities to help learn vocabulary words and definitions.
 These can be created with pictures and shared with others.

 Socrative is a form of student response system that students can use with any device.
 There are different types of responses (exit tickets, quizzes, group competitions etc.) that can be built.
 Instructors get real-time results from the class.

-VoiceThread is an alternative to traditional text-based discussion.
+VoiceThread is an alternative to the traditional text-based discussion.
 VoiceThread is a media-based discussion platform where users can post images or video.
-From this media users can post comments or replies in text, audio, or video format.
+From this media, users can post comments or replies in text, audio, or video format.
 Free license limits users to 5 VoiceThreads and there is no moderation or threaded commenting features available.
 Pro-versions provide these options.